Power Up: A Leadership Conference for Youth Services Managers and Staff

 Presenter: Carissa Christner has been a children’s librarian since 1998 and presents frequently at conferences, both library and non-library.

 4:30: Meet at the Pyle Center main entrance if you would like to walk with a group to the reception.
+If you indicated that you need a ride provided to the reception, you will also meet here at the main entrance to meet your taxi.

 4:45 – 6:00: Reception at the Madison Public Library, 201 W. Mifflin St. Madison, WI 53703.